Third Crusade: Rise of Saladin and the crisis

+Saladin invaded the region, prompting both sides to gather all available troops.
+On 3 and 4 July 1187, the Crusader army suffered a major defeat on the hills of Hattin near Lake Galilee.
+The relic of the True Cross was lost, the king was captured, and many soldiers were either killed or taken prisoner.
+Most Templars who survived the battle were executed, and Saladin personally killed Reynald of Chatillon.
+In the months that followed, Saladin gained control over most of the region.
+Acre was quickly taken, and Jerusalem surrendered in October.
+By the end of 1187, the Crusader presence had been reduced to the city of Tyre.

 Preparations for the Third Crusade

 The Near East and Middle East around 1190.
-Saladin’s empire and its vassals in red, with the territories taken from the Crusader states between 1187 and 1189 in pink.
+Saladin's empire and its vassals in red, with the territories taken from the Crusader states between 1187 and 1189 in pink.
 Light green indicates the crusader territories that survived Saladin’s death.

+News of the catastrophe reached the west in the early autumn of 1187.
+Pope Urban III died of stroke on 20 October 1187, upon hearing of these events.
+Within ten days the new pope, Gregory VIII, was sending out the proclamation of a new crusade.

+Therefore, it is incumbent upon all to both consider and choose to amend our sins with voluntary chastisement and, through repentance and acts of piety, to turn to the Lord our God.
+We must first correct the evil we have done within ourselves, and then attend to the filth and malice of our enemies ...
+Therefore, think, my children, how you came into this world and how you will depart from it, how all things pass away and you also will pass away, and receive the time for repentance and for doing good, as far as it is up to you, with gratitude ...
+For perhaps He willed to try and come to the knowledge of others, if there is any one who is intelligent or seeking the Lord, who joyfully embraces the time of repentance offered to him and, laying down his life for his brothers, will be consumed in a short time and fulfill many ages, having heard the awesome things.

-According to tradition, Pope Urban III died of stroke on October 20, 1187, upon hearing of these events, just managing to complete the writing of the encyclical Audita tremendi.
-The new pontiff, Gregory VIII, declared that the fall of Jerusalem was to be considered God’s punishment for the sins of Christians in Europe.
-It was thus decided to prepare for a new crusade: Henry II of England and Philip II of France ended the war that had pitted them against each other, and both imposed the so-called Saladin tithe, “a ten percent tax on income and movable goods” to finance the expedition.
-The Archbishop of Canterbury, Baldwin of Exeter, alone, while traveling through Wales, managed with great fervor to convince numerous men to set out for the Holy Land (as recounted by Gerald of Wales in his Itinerario).
+The new pontiff, Gregory VIII, declared that the fall of Jerusalem was to be considered God's punishment for the sins.
+It was thus decided to prepare for a new crusade: Henry II of England and Philip II of France ended the war that had pitted them against each other, and both imposed the so-called Saladin tithe, "a ten percent tax on income and movable goods", to finance the expedition.
 At Gisors, on January 22, 1188, King Philip Augustus of France and King Henry II of England temporarily resolved their differences and decided to embark on the crusade.